Photo of Harvest Food Hub sales counter

 As an innovative project by the EDA University Center, we're your one-stop marketplace for locally sourced food in San Juan County.
 Shop online or in our retail marketplace!

 Whether you're a farmer aiming to expand your reach or a food lover craving sustainable choices, our platform caters to everyone.
 From weekly farm boxes to a bustling retail marketplace, every offering is geared towards bringing the community closer to its food roots.
-Discover more about our upcoming 2023 season and how we're revolutionizing the local food scene!
+Discover more about our upcoming season and how we're revolutionizing the local food scene!

 The Harvest Food Hub is Gearing Up for the 2024 Season!

 • The Harvest Market: Our retail marketplace offers fresh produce, meats, and value-added products.
+Opening date is June 1, 2024.
+The market will be closed during construction and will re-open when the rennovation is completed.

 • Location: 310 W. Animas Street